Saturday, 6 December 2025

 Copyright © Mark Kelly 2025

-Yesterday - that being Thursday 28th August, 2025 - I worked an Early shift at my local Accident & Emergency department.
-My role there is what's termed as a Bank Nurse, though I'm an Auxiliary, not a Qualified Nurse.
+Yesterday - Thursday 28th August, 2025 - I worked an Early shift at my local Accident & Emergency department.
+My role is termed as a Bank Nurse, though I'm an Auxiliary, not a Qualified Nurse.

-On the floor by 0700hrs after the hand-over, and was informed I'd be covering two areas.
+On the floor by 0700hrs after the hand-over, I was informed I'd be covering two areas.
 Nothing unusual there, but this day the department was short-staffed.
-I flitted about making sure things were in order, stock levels and the such, before things began getting busy as patients who had been there overnight would start waking and the buzzers start buzzing.
+I flitted about making sure things were in order, stock levels and the such, before things began getting busy as patients who had been there overnight would start waking and the buzzers started buzzing.

 It was just after my return from break I encountered an elderly lady looking lost.
 My initial impression was she could be a relative seeking the way out.
 Not unusual, and happens frequently.
 People get easily disorientated.